3. Setting Up Your Robin Cluster

 # kubectl apply -f license-deployment.yaml

-3. Ensure the license proxy pod is in a running state by issuing the following command:
+5. Ensure the License Proxy Pod is in a running state by issuing the following command:

 # kubectl describe pod -n default license-proxy

-4. After confirming the license proxy is in a healthy state, execute into the main container and fetch the ID associated with it as shown in the example below.
-This will be used to activate the proxy server thus allowing it to serve activation and renewal requests.
+6. After confirming the License Proxy is in a healthy state, execute into the main container and fetch the ID associated with it as shown in the example below.
+This will be used to activate the License Proxy server thus allowing it to serve activation and renewal requests.

 # kubectl exec -ti -n default license-proxy -- robin proxy id

-6. After logging in, click the ACTIVATE PROXY tab on the Activate page and navigate to the Link a proxy to a contract section.
+8. On the Activate page, click the ACTIVATE PROXY tab, and navigate to the Link a proxy to a contract section.

-8. Click Activate in order to generate a proxy key and copy it.
+10. To generate a proxy key, click Activate and copy it.

-9. Activate the proxy with the generated key as shown in the example below.
+11. Activate the proxy with the generated key:

 # kubectl exec -ti -n default license-proxy -- bash